OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ## Homonym analysis

 There are 8043 name-strings in the final version of the taxonomy for which there are multiple nodes.
-By comparison, there are only 1440 in GBIF.
+[JAR: update number when 3.0 is final] By comparison, there are only 1440 in GBIF.
 Many of the homonyms either are artifacts of the alignment method, or reflect misclassifications or errors in the source taxonomies.